Hriday1321/Originalll/README.md

 ### Stage

-Currently development has started as of 18-07-22 but no significant progress has been made
+Development has ended for the most part.

 ## Milestones

-Integrate two player interaction
+Integrate two player interaction CHECK
-Integrate database and code system
+Integrate database and code system CHECK
-Have word be viewable
+Have word be viewable CHECK
-Have word be guessable
+Have word be guessable CHECK
-Front end work
+Front end work FINALLYY DONEEEE